kyegomez/swarms/docs/swarms/structs/sequential_workflow.md

 A **task** refers to a specific unit of work that needs to be executed as part of the workflow.
 Each task is associated with a description and can be implemented as a callable object, such as a function or a model.

-### Flow
+### Agent

-A **flow** represents a callable object that can be a task within the **SequentialWorkflow**.
-Flows encapsulate the logic and functionality of a particular task.
-Flows can be functions, models, or any callable object that can be executed.
+A **agent** represents a callable object that can be a task within the **SequentialWorkflow**.
+Agents encapsulate the logic and functionality of a particular task.
+Agents can be functions, models, or any callable object that can be executed.

 ### Sequential Execution